mentalmove/Honour/README.md

 &nbsp;

-If the digit before the actual digit has a value not equal the actual digit's (previous) value, `Start again` is not necessary.
+If the digit before the actual digit has a value not equal the actual digit's (original) value, `Start again` is not necessary.
 Therefore, most given numbers would benefit of the following:
 ```
 Iterate through digits from most left to second most right
     If actual digit's value is greater than succeeding digit's value